 Master’s Thesis Option

-- Provide students with the opportunity to differentiate their graduate degree with a coveted distinction in research
+- Open to all graduate students, providing them with the opportunity to differentiate their graduate degree with a coveted distinction in research

 - Learn how to approach academic research in an analytical and informed way